me-tusharchandra/WA-Memory-Agent/README.md

 - **Media Deduplication**: Identical media stored once and re-referenced
 - **Memory Linkage**: Each memory traceable to its originating interaction
 - **Timezone Support**: Queries support user timezone context
-- **AI Intent Classification**: Uses OpenAI to distinguish between new memories and search queries
+- **AI Intent Classification**: Uses OpenAI to distinguish between new memories, search queries, and reminder requests
+- **Scheduled Reminders**: Background scheduler sends reminders at specified times

-### Semantic Search
+### Semantic Search & Intent Classification

 The application uses AI-powered intent classification to automatically determine whether a message is:
 - **New Memory**: Information to be stored (e.g., "I got a haircut today", "Meeting with John at 3pm")
 - **Search Query**: Request for previously stored information (e.g., "What did I plan for dinner?", "Show me my recent photos")
+- **Reminder Request**: Request to be reminded at a specific time (e.g., "Remind me to call mom tomorrow at 3pm")

 **How it works:**
-1. Every text message is analyzed using OpenAI's GPT-3.5-turbo
+1. Every text message is analyzed using OpenAI's GPT-4
 2. The AI classifies the intent with confidence scores
 3. Search queries trigger semantic search in Mem0
 4. New memories are stored for future retrieval
+5. Reminder requests are scheduled for future delivery

 **Example interactions:**
 - User: "I bought groceries: milk, bread, eggs" → Saved as memory
 - User: "What did I buy at the store?" → Searches for grocery-related memories
 - User: "Meeting with Sarah tomorrow" → Saved as memory
 - User: "When is my meeting with Sarah?" → Searches for meeting-related memories
+- User: "Remind me to call mom tomorrow at 3pm" → Scheduled reminder
+- User: "Set a reminder for my meeting at 2pm" → Scheduled reminder

+### Scheduled Reminders

+The application includes a sophisticated reminder system that:

+- **Natural Language Processing**: Understands time expressions like "tomorrow at 3pm", "in 2 hours", "next Monday"
+- **Background Scheduling**: Automatically checks for due reminders every minute
+- **WhatsApp Delivery**: Sends reminder messages directly to users via WhatsApp
+- **Timezone Support**: Handles different timezones correctly
+- **Status Tracking**: Tracks reminder status (pending, sent, cancelled)

+**Example reminder requests:**
+- "Remind me to call mom tomorrow at 3pm"
+- "Set a reminder for my meeting at 2pm"
+- "Remind me to buy groceries in 2 hours"
+- "Alert me to take medicine at 9am"
+- "Remind me about the dentist appointment next Monday"

 ## Setup Instructions